ray-di/ray-di.github.io/manuals/1.0/en/bp/DocumentPublicBindings.md

 ---
 # Document the public bindings provided by modules

-To document a Guice module, a good strategy is to describe the public bindings that that module installs, for example:
+To document a Ray.Di module, a good strategy is to describe the public bindings that that module installs, for example:

 ```php